Property firms form venture for huge Dubai project

-Emaar Properties and Meraas Holding, both backed by the Dubai government, plan construction of a commercial centre, low- and mid-rise residences, an 18-hole golf course and other facilities over 11 million square metres (2,700 acres).
+Emaar Properties EMAR.DU and Meraas Holding, both backed by the Dubai government, plan construction of a commercial center, low- and mid-rise residences, an 18-hole golf course and other facilities over 11 million square metres (2,700 acres).

 The project will be a cornerstone of a planned tourism and retail district announced last November by Dubai's ruler, Sheikh Mohammed bin Rashid al-Maktoum.
 Over the past year, the emirate's property market has begun recovering strongly from its 2008-2010 crash.